 The Stockholm Run, Excerpt Two: Dundas Castle

-Margaret Forsyth knew she should have been grateful, but that was easy to forget.
-She'd been told that the year before, two guards up here on the top of the old tower had, on separate nights, suffered from frostbite.
-This had been her first winter in Scotland and everyone said how mild it had been compared to previous years but even now, in March, it didn't feel mild.
+Margaret Forsyth knew she should have been grateful but that was easy to forget.
+She’d been told that the year before, two guards up here on the top of the old tower had, on separate nights, suffered from frostbite.
+This had been her first winter in Scotland and everyone said how mild it had been compared to previous years but even now, in March, it didn’t feel mild.

 Her older sister Alice had it easy by comparison.
-She worked on permanent nights, helping build parts for Spitfires in an old motorcycle factory in their home city of Southampton.
+She worked permanent nights, helping make parts for Spitfires in an old motorcycle factory in their home city of Southampton.
 Alice at least enjoyed relative warmth while she worked and could go home to her own bed, even if her husband John would never again share it with her.
-Perhaps, Margaret thought, Alice didn't have it quite so easy after all.
+Perhaps, Margaret thought, Alice didn’t have it quite so easy after all.

-Margaret tried to sink further down into the large turned up collar of her greatcoat, pulling her scarf tighter to help keep her ears warm.
+Margaret tried to sink further down into the large turned-up collar of her greatcoat, pulling her scarf tighter to help keep her ears warm.
 She looked up, admitting again to herself that the beauty of the night and the setting was some compensation for the cold.
 The full moon shone down from a nearly cloudless sky.
-She knew that if the moon hadn't been so bright, she'd have been able to see the arc of the Milky Way with total clarity.
+She knew that if the moon hadn’t been so bright, she’d have been able to see the arc of the Milky Way with total clarity.
 The absence of artificial light in the blackout brought with it many problems, but it was good for stargazing.

 To keep her circulation going, Margaret stamped her feet as she walked round the top of the flat roof of the keep.
 Almost flat, anyway.
-The sloping roofed room that could have given shelter was locked, to prevent guards spending their nights there rather than keeping a lookout.
-She could have climbed up the narrow steps of the little circular turret that gave an extra ten feet or so of elevation, but the steps were narrow and uneven and at night that didn't seem a great idea.
+The sloping roofed room that could have given shelter was locked, to prevent guards from spending their nights there rather than keeping a lookout.
+She could have climbed up the narrow steps of the little circular turret that gave an extra ten feet or so of elevation, but the steps were narrow and uneven and at night that didn’t seem a great idea.
 The view over the parapets was enough to lift her spirits anyway.
 The most outstanding feature in the view lay only a couple of miles to the north-east.
 In the moonlight the Forth Bridge, which she thought looked at its best from this angle, was strikingly prominent.

 If you followed a rather convoluted train of logic, Margaret was only here because of the bridge.
-She'd been told that one of the first Luftwaffe air raids on Britain had been on the River Forth in October 1939.
-She'd heard different accounts of whether the target of the attack had been the bridge itself, or nearby warships in the river, or the dockyards at Rosyth.
-But whatever the reason for the Luftwaffe's visit that day, an immediate response had been to move a squadron of barrage balloons from England to help protect the area.
-Dundas Castle had been requisitioned to serve as the squadron's headquarters because, from this viewpoint, you could look out over the whole area that its two dozen balloons defended and gain an immediate impression of whether their teams of operators were doing their jobs or not.
+She’d been told that one of the first Luftwaffe air raids on Britain had been on the River Forth in October 1939.
+She’d heard different accounts of whether the target of the attack had been the bridge itself, nearby warships in the river, or the dockyards at Rosyth.
+But whatever the reason for the Luftwaffe’s visit that day, an immediate response had been to move a squadron of barrage balloons from England to help protect the area.
+Dundas Castle had been requisitioned to serve as the squadron’s headquarters because, from this viewpoint, you could look out over the whole area that its two dozen balloons defended and gain an immediate impression of whether their teams of operators were doing their jobs or not.

 Air raids were much fewer and further between these days, with the most recent Luftwaffe attack anywhere within miles of here having happened the previous August, over seven months earlier.
-But there had been an air raid on civilian targets up in the north-east a month before and they could be back here at any time.
+But there had been an air raid on civilian targets up in the north-east a month before and the Luftwaffe could be back here at any time.
 Everyone serving on 948 Squadron knew how important it was to maintain constant vigilance.

 During the previous year, the men serving on barrage balloon squadrons across Britain had been increasingly replaced by women, on a supposedly scientific basis of fourteen women of the Women's Auxiliary Air Force taking the jobs of ten men of the Royal Air Force, who could then be deployed elsewhere.
 What this meant in practice was that even the squadron’s headquarters had become an increasingly female establishment and that tended to make it a pleasant enough place to do your bit for the war effort.
 Until very recently, anyway.